Most new investors make the mistake of buying stocks based on recommendations or following a famous investor’s portfolio.

-By definition corporate governance means all the rules and practices that are put in place to run the company.
-Corporate Governance, in fact, is one of the top tools to understand the management quality of a company.
+Corporate governance means all the rules and practices put in place to run the company.
+Corporate Governance is one of the top tools for understanding a company's management quality.
 For many experienced shareholders, it is not enough that a company is churning profits.
-Corporate governance involves checking

-If you want to evaluate a stock in India or anywhere else, running an ethics check is required at all costs before you get to the financials.
+If you want to evaluate a stock in India or anywhere else, an ethics check is required at all costs before you get to the financials.

 Where is the company headed?
 Is it expected to grow on a consistent note?
-For future growth prospects, you will have to assess all the aforementioned parameters historically and make a projection into the future.
+For future growth prospects, you will have to assess all the parameters above historically and make a projection into the future.

-It’s important to compare the performance of a company with peers from the same industry.
-You cannot compare the debt level of a bank to an IT company and then arrive at a decision.
+It’s important to compare a company's performance with peers from the same industry.
+You cannot reach the debt level of a bank to an IT company and then arrive at a decision.

 All industries perform differently.
 Therefore, remember that parameters and financials should compare with industry peers only.